jbr/test-harness/README.md

 ```

-This expands to the following, with no further macro magic.
+This expands to the following, with no further macro magic

 ```rust
 fn my_test_harness<F>(test: F)